abeyuya/actions-mention-to-slack/README.md

 This action sends mention to your slack account when you have been mentioned at github.

+## Feature

+- Send mention to slack if you have been mentioned
+  - issue
+  - pull request
+- Send notification to slack if you have been requested to review.

 ## Inputs

 | Name | Required | Default | Description |